 The following list should help you find your way for media related services:

 - To access items from our Media Collection (Videocassettes and DVDs), visit the Circulation Desk on the main floor of the EWFM Library.
-Viewing stations are available on the main floor of EWFM (ask at the Circulation Desk for directions to the stations).
+Viewing stations are available on the main floor of EWFM.

 - To place items from our Media Collection on Reserve, contact Ricky Houck in Lending Services (8-4924 or email@example.com) or use the Video Request Form.

-- For assistance screening a film in a Media Center classroom, reserve a room through Instructional Media Services (8-3059 or firstname.lastname@example.org).
+- For assistance screening a film or to reserve a Media Center classroom, contact Instructional Media Services (8-3059 or firstname.lastname@example.org).

 - To sign out Media-related equipment (laptops, projectors, classroom microphones and remotes, portable PA systems, audio recorders, etc.), visit the Digital Media Studio, EWFM 421 (8-3057 or email@example.com)